LikePhys: Evaluating Intuitive Physics Understanding in Video Diffusion Models via Likelihood Preference: Introduction

 To enable our evaluation, we construct a synthetic benchmark of twelve scenarios spanning Rigid Body Mechanics, Continuum Mechanics, Fluid Mechanics, and Optical Effects.
-Using this benchmark, we rank the performance in terms of PPE of 12 state-of-the-art VDMs with verification from human preference.
+Importantly, we design each physics scenario to be relatively simple, with clearly attributable governing physics dynamics, and consistent in appearance, so that any likelihood variation due to model preferences for visual quality cancels out during pairwise preference comparisons.
+Using this benchmark, we rank the performance of 12 state-of-the-art VDMs in terms of PPE, based on human preference-based verification.
 Furthermore, we analyse the key factors in model design and inference settings influencing their intuitive physics understanding, and examine domain-specific capacity variations across the physics domain and laws to highlight the limitations of current VDMs.
 Empirical results demonstrate that our proposed metric is a robust proxy for physics understanding in VDMs, offering actionable insights into both their current limitations and their potential for progress.
-Our key contributions are the following: \begin{itemize}[topsep=0pt, itemsep=0pt, parsep=0pt, partopsep=0pt] \item We propose \methodname, a training-free, likelihood-preference evaluation method for intuitive physics in VDMs with verified alignment to human preference. \item We benchmark pre-trained VDMs with a constructed dataset including twelve physics scenarios across rigid-body mechanics, continuum mechanics, fluid mechanics, and optical effects, each designed to isolate a specific physics violation under matched visual conditions.\looseness=-1 \item We conduct a comprehensive analysis on intuitive physics understanding of state-of-the-art VDMs, showing how architectural design and inference settings affect physics understanding, and highlighting variations in capacity across physics domains.
+Our key contributions are the following: \looseness-1 \begin{itemize}[topsep=0pt, itemsep=1pt, parsep=0pt, partopsep=0pt] \item We propose \methodname, a training-free, likelihood-preference evaluation method for intuitive physics in VDMs with verified alignment to human preference. \item We benchmark pre-trained VDMs with a constructed dataset including twelve physics scenarios across rigid-body mechanics, continuum mechanics, fluid mechanics, and optical effects, each designed to isolate a specific physics violation under matched visual conditions. \item We conduct a comprehensive analysis on intuitive physics understanding of state-of-the-art VDMs, showing how architectural design and inference settings affect physics understanding, and highlighting variations in capacity across physics domains. \end{itemize}